paolosalvatori/azure-iac-examples/bicep/aks-osm-appgwy-private-nginx/README.md

-# Demonstration of end to end encryption in transit for Azure Kubernetes Service
+# Eend to end encryption in transit for Azure Kubernetes Service
 ## Application Gateway <-TLS-> NGINX Ingress (private IP) <-mTLS-> Open Service Mesh

 A demonstration of how to configure a secure ingress path from Azure Application Gateway to a pod running in AKS as part of an OSM service mesh.